 - A flashlight with extra batteries

 - A blanket

 - A whistle to signal for help

 - A cell phone charger and a back-up battery

 - At least $50 in cash.

-Maintain Your Emergency Plan and Kit
+Maintain Your Senior Emergency Kit and Plan

 A disaster or other crisis can be scary, and it’s clear that older adults are more vulnerable to these events if they are unprepared.
 But with a little planning and support from your network of loved ones, you can ensure that you are prepared for any emergency.